Phạm Hùng: Life

-After the withdrawal of France and signature of Geneva Accords, Pham Hung was ordered in 1955 to Hanoi.
+After the 1954 Geneva Accords separated North and South Vietnam, Hùng was ordered in 1955 to Hanoi.
 In 1957, he became a member of the Politburo of the party.
+From 1956 to 1958 he headed the Central Reunification Committee.
 He was closely allied with Lê Duẩn who by early 1964 had become the effective leader of North Vietnam.
 Lê Duẩn and his supporters adopted a more belligerent approach to the armed struggle in South Vietnam in contrast to moderates such as Ho Chi Minh and Võ Nguyên Giáp.

-In July 1967, after the mysterious death of Lê Duẩn ally, Nguyễn Chí Thanh, under the code name Bay Cuong, he took command of the Central Office for South Vietnam (COSVN).
+In July 1967, after the mysterious death of Lê Duẩn ally Nguyễn Chí Thanh, under the code name Bay Cuong, Hùng became secretary (head) of COSVN.
+In this position he is sometimes described as having been political commissar to the Viet Cong.

-After the war, he returned to his role in the Politburo.
+After the war, Hùng returned to his role in the Politburo.
 In 1979, he became Minister of the Interior.
 In 1987, he took over the post of prime minister after the withdrawal of Phạm Văn Đồng.

-During the Vietnam War, he acted as political commissar to the National Liberation Front of South Vietnam.
-He also served as Interior Secretary before his relatively brief period as Prime Minister.